a

-The Academic Excellence Scholars (AES) Program is a three and a half day summer bridge experience immediately before August orientation and is intended to smooth your transition to Drew and enhance your experience in the fall.
+The Academic Excellence Scholars (AES) Program is a two-day summer bridge experience immediately before August orientation and is intended to smooth your transition to Drew and enhance your experience in the Fall.
 Participants will have the opportunity to connect with advisers, peer mentors, and other first-year students.
-You will become familiar with a wide-range of campus resources so that you can start to feel at home at Drew.
+You will become familiar with a wide range of campus resources so that you can start to feel at home at Drew.

-AES is open to incoming first-year students from New Jersey that are first-generation and/or Pell-eligible.
+AES is open to incoming first-year students that are first-generation and/or Pell-eligible.

 Frequently Asked Questions (FAQs)

-Incoming first-year students who are New Jersey residents and either first-generation and/or Pell-eligible.
+Incoming first-year students who are first-generation and/or Pell-eligible.

 If you are feeling nervous or excited to commence your college journey, this is the best way to start.
 Get the inside scoop on life at Drew by attending sessions and making connections with peers, mentors, faculty and staff before the start of the semester.